4 Standout Facebook Marketing Campaigns

 “We definitely hit a different group of people than we hit with TV, radio and newspaper,” Hesselson told MarketingSherpa, adding, “I look at Facebook as the new word of mouth.”

-The results: In 2014, Hesselson’s attributed $5,500 in net store sales to the Facebook campaign.
+The results:, Hesselson’s attributed $5,500 in net store sales to the Facebook campaign.
 Hesselson’s also so a 23 percent increase in online-to-offline conversion, and a 1,100 percent boost in marketing ROI.

 2. MTV’s Facebook App Match Machine